 We have very strict rules and regulations about the discharge of treated wastewater to ensure it is done safely.
 Discharge to land is a common chosen option for wastewater systems.
 If a land-based discharge is selected, buffer areas will be put in place to ensure any spray wouldn’t reach residential homes, food-producing land, and water supplies, for example.

 How would we get the land we need?

 Different options require different amounts of land.
-While we have identified some possible locations, we haven’t done any field work or testing to prove they’d be suitable, and that is why we are not identifying them during this consultation.
-Once we know what option the public is leaning towards, we will then identify potential sites so we can talk to landowners and conduct soil testing.
+While we have identified some possible locations, we haven’t done any field work or testing to prove they’d be suitable, and that is why we are not identifying them during this feedback period.
+Once we have selected an option, this work would progress.

 We would hope to purchase or lease land from the owners.
 The last resort is that we could use the Public Works Act to acquire it.
 That’s not something we’d want to do, and we’d try and do everything else possible before getting to that stage.

 How would you discharge it to the ocean?

 The ocean is the most common receiving environment for discharges of wastewater in New Zealand.
 Under option 3, which provides for ocean discharge, we’d install pipes from our treatment plant to the discharge location within the sea.

 To construct the ocean section of the discharge pipeline, two boats pull sections of pipe out to sea filled with air so they float.
 The pipe sections are then connected together to form a 2km long pipeline out from the coast.
 Once in place the air is removed and the pipe sinks to the ocean floor.
 A special diffuser is fitted to the end of the pipeline.
 Wastewater is then pumped out of this pipe and disperses within the surrounding seawater.

 Where is the ocean discharge?
 I wouldn’t want to swim or fish near there.